 However, the top paying metropolitan areas for this profession are almost all exclusively found in California, another coastal state.
 Relatedly, nonmetropolitan areas with the highest paid LPNs and LVNs are found in states such as California and Alaska, suggesting that state locale is the leading influence on the mean annual wage of LPNs and LVNs.

-Licensed Practical Nurse Salary: Top 5
+Licensed Practical Nurse or LPN Salary: Top 5

 Top Paying Metropolitan Areas